Paliak/PaliaksNotes/docs/Zipping/index.md

 gcc -shared -nostdlib -fPIC -s -Os -o e2.so e2.c
 ```

-Then simply drop it in the location the stock binary expects it, run the binary, pass in the password and again we get the root shell!
+Then simply drop it in the location the stock binary expects it, run the binary, pass in the password, and again we get the root shell!